DIAMOND POSTS FOUR POINTS AS MAINE DEFEATS NORTHEASTERN, 7-1

-Junior forward Joey Diamond had two goals and two assists for the Black Bears
+Junior forward Joey Diamond posts two goals and two assists for Black Bears

 BOSTON, Mass. - The Northeastern men's hockey team suffered a 7-1 setback to No. 11 Maine at Matthews Arena on Saturday night.
 Junior Vinny Saponari tallied the lone goal for the Huskies as all three NU netminders saw time in the loss.

 Saponari's goal was of the power play variety, occurring at 8:46 of the first period.
 Rookie Ludwig Karlsson and sophomore Braden Pimm recorded the assists on the marker.

 Junior goaltender Chris Rawlings earned the start, but stopped just one shot on Maine's first four attempts while sophomore Clay Witt came in relief at 9:52 of the first frame.
 Witt turned away 14 shots on 17 Maine blasts while third-year netminder Bryan Mountain saw his first time since freshman year.
 The Bryn Mawr, Pa. native stopped all four shots he faced in the final 13:00 of action.
 Maine goaltender Dan Sullivan stopped 21 shots while Josh Seeley saw 4:25 time in relief, turning away one shot.